+91-8800481100 neelam@ivfconceptions.com

 #1.
 Can you reapply as an egg donor?

 You can certainly apply again if you have been a previous donor who has received the approved donation from the fertility clinic.
-If you had a successful previous cycle and confirm pregnancy the odds of becoming an egg donation are higher and you get paid handsomely for it.
-In anyways, each cycle is different, so your fertility expert would like to review all your medical reports before taking you again.
+If you had a successful previous cycle and confirmed pregnancy the odds of becoming an egg donation are higher and you get paid handsomely for it.
+In any case, each cycle is different, so your fertility expert would like to review all your medical reports before taking you again.

 #2.
 Is contraception important?